VioletViolaVi/Milestone-Project-3/README.md

     1. Change the current __*Ticket Quantity*__ input to a different number to see if it can be changed.
     2. Change the current number to 0 to elicit an error stating that the amount must be at least 1.
     3. Remove the current number and attempt to write the string __*test*__ to ensure nothing appears in the input meaning the __*type="number"*__ attribute is working, only allowing numbers to be entered.
-    4. Delete the content in this input and submit the form to elicit the error stating that the input must be filled in before completion.
+    4. Delete the content in this input and submit the form to elicit the error stating that the input must be filled in before submission.
 This will ensure the __*required*__ attribute in its code is working.
 6. View the third input default selected option to make sure it is the same as the booking.
     1. Select a different date from the datepicker to see if the current date can be changed on the form.
-    2. Delete the content in this input and submit the form to elicit the error stating that the input must be filled in before completion.
+    2. Delete the content in this input and submit the form to elicit the error stating that the input must be filled in before submission.
 This will ensure the __*required*__ attribute in its code is working.
     3. Conduct the same Jasmine testing for this datepicker, as done before with the datepicker on the home page, so the boolean and number values are proven to be booleans and numbers only.
 7. View the last input default selected option to make sure it is the same as the booking.
     1. Click on the input to ensure the dropdown options for the other locations are shown.
 This will show that the __*find()*__ method in the __*my_bookings()*__ function is working.
 In addition, ensure the list of movies displayed is done so in alphabetical order to demonstrate the __*.sort("location_name", 1)*__ method is also working.